SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

 The single seating dining room provides a choice of both western and Indian dishes at lunch and dinner including always a vegetarian option.
 Assamese food is generally prepared without chillis, to Western taste, but hotter versions are available on request.
 Most dietary requirements can be accommodated given previous notice.
-A good choice of the best varieties of Indian beer, wines and spirits is available.
+A good choice of the best varieties of Indian beer, wines and spirits are available.

 The RV Charaidew is a 38m long, twin-engined, steel hulled passenger ship ideal for navigating the Brahmaputra.
 Built along traditional lines the ship is comfortable, airy and light throughout.
 There is a spacious saloon looking out over the bows, with its own outside space reached through sliding glass doors.
 In the saloon is a bar, while in another corner there is a well-stocked library.
 DVDs are available for playing on the large TV set.
 The top deck is a spacious Sun deck with generous amounts of seating both shaded and outside, as well as an honesty bar for beer and soft drinks, while tea and coffee are always available.
 A laundry service is available on board.
-For internet access, a dongle can be rented from the manager for use on your laptop, although network coverage is sometimes problematic.
-International roaming is not possible on foreign mobile phones in Assam.

 Each evening in the saloon before dinner you will have a chance to get together with the ship’s manager and with the on-board guide, who will talk about the next day’s programme, and what is entailed, whether a rickshaw ride, a walk through a rural village, an elephant safari or an excursion using our minibus.
 While sailing you can relax on the sundeck and watch the passing scene, while the on-board naturalist is usually on hand to identify birds or other wildlife.
 In the evenings drinks time in the saloon is always a sociable affair, while sometimes a film might be shown, or guests might prefer to play cards, Scrabble or browse the ship’s well-stocked library.